 There is no single “best” treatment.
 The right choice depends on your age, health, and the severity of your condition.
 Treatments can help control hormone levels and may even lead to remission.
 Options include:

-- Medications: Beta-blockers can help manage symptoms like a rapid heart rate, while antithyroid medications can block hormone production.
+- Medications: Beta-blockers help manage symptoms.
+They can slow a rapid heart rate.
+Antithyroid medications can block hormone production.

-- Radioiodine Therapy: This treatment slowly destroys the thyroid cells, causing the gland to shrink and hormone levels to return to normal.
+- Radioiodine Therapy: This treatment slowly destroys thyroid cells.
+It uses radioiodine.
+This causes the thyroid gland to shrink.
+Hormone levels then return to normal.

 Living with Graves’ Disease